softchoice-corp/sc-bootcamp-devops-gc/docs/lab_3.md

 > ![lab3-enable-app-engine-admin-api](images/lab3-enable-app-engine-admin-api.gif)

-> It is important to note that any account which has the `Editor` role, such as the Cloud Build service account, will automatically have permissions to administer App Engine.
+> It is important to note that any account which has the `Editor` role, such as the Cloud Build service account for the labs, will automatically have permissions to administer App Engine.
 To follow the standard rule of least privilege, a more appropriate role would be the `App Engine Admin` role, which provides permission to App Engine.

 ## Configure GitHub App Trigger